sleam/wias-doc/source/index.html.md

 the user to your web server, so you must provide us with the <code>oURL</code> locating the endpoint where the user would re-submit his request.

+This call supports two different variations: <code>full</code> or <code>no_html</code>: the first one corresponds to the case of <em>Server Side Rendered Web Application Full Interaction</em> and the second one corresponds to the case of
+<em>Single Page Application Contextless Interaction</em>.

-In addition, you need to provide us with some HTML that will be the context on which the user is going to do his action.
+If you use the <code>full</code> variation, you need to provide us with some HTML that will be the context on which the user is going to do his action.
+The user's action could be for instance a form submission (a <code>POST</code> or a
-The user's action could be for instance a form submission (a <code>POST</code> or a <code>GET</code>) or the click on a link (only a <code>GET</code>).
-In both cases, you have to pre-render the HTML on your server and give it to us, as well as the indication about the HTTP Method of your user's action.
+<code>GET</code>) or the click on a link (only a <code>GET</code>).
+In both cases, you have to pre-render the HTML on
+your server and give it to us, as well as the indication about the HTTP Method of your user's action.

 <aside class="notice">
 Within your pre-rendered HTML, remember to replace the URL where you originally intended to handle the user action with the <code><%= e_url %></code> placeholder.
 You'd put that URL in the field <code>oURL</code> of the Create Interaction request.
 </aside>

+Otherwise, if you use the <code>no_html</code> variation, WIAS will just acquire the single action coming from the User to your service (MITM'ed by WIAS) with no information about its context.
+In this case, you will not have to provide us any pre-rendered HTML.

 Finally, you can also decide to put any tag on your interaction.